Transverse Momentum Distribution of kaons, pions, and (anti-)protons production in U+U collisions at $\sqrt{s_{NN}}$ = 193 GeV using the UrQMD Model: Abstract

 \section{Abstract}

-In this study, the transverse momentum spectra of $k ^{\pm }$, $\pi ^{\pm }$ and $p(\bar{p})$ particles in mid-rapidity ($\left | y \right | < 0.1$) for nine centrality classes are investigated in $^{238} U$+$^{238} U$ collisions at $\sqrt{s_{NN}}$=193 GeV within the cascade and soft momentum-dependent equation of state (SM-EoS) mode of the UrQMD model.
-Other extracted observable from $p_{T}$ spectrum includes average transverse momentum ($\left \langle p_{T} \right \rangle$), the yield ($dN/dy$) as well as the ratio of particle type are also shown in function of collision centrality.
-It is found that the U+U collision process is subregional with considering the deformation of Uranium nucleus.
-The experimental data are described well using cascade mode when the $p_{T} < 1.2 GeV/c$.
-The theoretical calculation results using the SM-EoS mode are basically consistent with the trend of the experimental data at $p_{T} > 1.2 GeV/c$.
-At RHIC energy, it is also found that pair production is the dominant production mechanism for particles, with the anti-ion to ion yield ratio suggesting.
+In this study, we investigate the transverse momentum spectra of $K ^{\pm }$, $\pi ^{\pm }$ and $p(\bar{p})$ in mid-rapidity ($\left | y \right | < 0.1$) for nine centrality classes ranging from $0\%$ to $80\%$ in $^{238} U$+$^{238} U$ collisions at $\sqrt{s_{NN}}$=193 GeV.
+The simulations are performed using the Ultra-relativistic Quantum Molecular Dynamics (UrQMD) model, specifically employing both the cascade mode and the soft momentum-dependent equation of state (SM-EoS) mode.
+Additionally, we extract other observables from the $p_{T}$ spectrum, including the average transverse momentum ($\left \langle p_{T} \right \rangle$), the particle yield ($dN/dy$) and particle-type ratios, presenting them as a function of collision centrality.
+We find that the collision dynamics are significantly sensitive to the prolate deformation of the uranium nuclei, which influences the initial geometry and subsequent particle production.
+We find that the U+U collision dynamics are highly sensitive to the deformation of the uranium nucleus.
+Consequently, the cascade mode is more appropriate for describing the low-$p_{T}$ region ($p_{T} < 1.2 GeV/c$), while the SM-EoS mode better captures the trends in the high-$p_{T}$ region ($p_{T} > 1.2 GeV/c$).
+Furthermore, at RHIC energies, our results indicate that pair production is the dominant mechanism for particle creation in the mid-rapidity region.
+This conclusion is corroborated by the particle-to-antiparticle production ratio, which approaches unity—indicating a high degree of matter–antimatter symmetry in the observed collision events.

 \keywords{UrQMD model; cascade; SM-EoS; transverse momentum distributions; U+U collisions}

 {